Riparian Buffers for Wildlife

 - Organic inputs from trees provide food for aquatic insects, which in turn provide food for fish, amphibians, and birds.

-- Branches falling into stream can provide structure as well as hiding places for small fish and insects.
+- Branches falling into the stream can provide structure as well as hiding places for small fish and insects.

 - Bats forage for insects near water.